ChrizziDerKek/SvenBomwollen-Reversal/README.md

 ## dumper
 DLL file for dumping all loaded textures while the game is running.
 Just inject it with your favourite injector and play some levels!
 Includes 3 pre-compiled versions for Sven Zwø, XXX and 004.

+## leveleditor
+Leveleditor that I created based on this research.
+There's still a lot of stuff to do though.

 ## levellogger
 Old project which simply dumps all texture data from a running level.
 Just inject it with your favourite injector and play some levels!
 Includes 3 pre-compiled versions for Sven Zwø, XXX and 004.
 You can also see example logs in the logfiles folder.